 Acknowledging CITES’ role and importance as an international trade convention will be central to this event’s discussion, while stressing the importance of the EU Action Plan Against Wildlife Trafficking.
 This action plan provides a comprehensive blueprint for tackling illegal trade through stronger enforcement, international cooperation, and demand reduction – all within the boundaries of CITES’ trade-based approach.
 By focusing on these priorities and securing science-based decision making, the EU can lead with credibility and clarity in the run-up to COP 20.

-Kim Friedman, Senior Fishery Resources Officer, FAO (tbc)
+Kim Friedman, Senior Fishery Resources Officer, FAO – online (presentation)

-Svein A. Fossa, President, European Pet Organisation (EPO)
+Svein A. Fosså, President, European Pet Organization (EPO)

-10:05-10:20: Intervention by Cristina de Avilla, Head of Unit on “Global Environmental Cooperation and Multilateralism” (DG ENV F3), European Commission
+10:05 – 10:15: Intervention by Cristina de Avila, Head of Unit on “Global Environmental Cooperation and Multilateralism” (DG ENV F3), European Commission